sds108/C-Assignments/a1/README.md

-# Assignment 0 - Introduction to the Module
+# Assignment 1 - Hash Tables

 ## Task 1
 You should write a hash table to store the frequency of names in an (unordered) list of Irish surnames.